Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 while the scaling implementation differs depending on the environment.
 The scaling feature is discussed in detail in @FractionalScaling.

-The results of this user interface will be tested in @UserTests.
+The results of this user interface will be tested in @MonitorPluginTests.